 - MA122.
 This is the choice of students who have had a year of calculus in high school, have done well, and are mainly interested in the applications, rather than the intellectual foundations, of calculus.
 This course presumes that students know the basics of integration and differentiation and the fundamental transcendental functions (sine, cosine, exponential, and logarithm).
 Students continuing their study of mathematics normally choose 253, 274, or 262 after this course.

 - MA161.
 This is the first course of the honors calculus sequence at Colby.
 It is a synthesized approach to the calculus of one and several variables presented as a deductive mathematical theory, with emphasis on concepts, theorems and their proofs.
 This is an ambitious choice and almost all students who enter this course have taken and done well in a full year of calculus in high school.
 Students continuing their study of mathematics normally choose Math 162 after this course.
 Many continuing students choose to take Math 253 or Math 274 in addition to Math 162 after this course.

 Statistics and other non-calculus courses

-- SC110.
+- [SC110] Not offered 2018-19.
 An elementary statistics course designed for those who want an introduction to statistics, but do not need a more rigorous course for the sciences or economics.
 Satisfies the “Q” requirement.

 - SC212.
-An elementary statistics course designed primarily for the sciences.
+An introductory statistics and data science course.
 First-year students will not be admitted in the fall and are instead encouraged to take Mathematics 121, 122 or 161 and sign up for SC212 at a later time (usually as a sophomore).

 - MA253 or MA274.
 These are both very ambitious choices that do make sense for some incoming students.
 However, MA 161 or MA 122 is the better choice for most students.
 If you are considering either MA253 or MA274, please come see us during the orientation period to talk about it.